Shelter Practice Clerkship: VEM 5864

 Students will practice their communication skills during face-to-face interactions with culturally diverse faculty, house officers, shelter staff, volunteers, pet owners, potential adopters, and animal rescue agencies and by keeping accurate electronic and paper medical records, developing standard operating procedures, preparing budget estimates, and creating checklists, signage, and hand-outs appropriate for the shelter audience.

-See the syllabi for specific activities includes in the Gainesville and Miami clerkships.
+See the syllabi for specific activities includes in the clerkship.